 The deregistration of a generator, for example, may require a longer time period to determine whether a technical assessment is required.

-The applicable facility may be either generation, transmission, or load.
+The applicable resource may be either generation, transmission, or load.
 For more information on reliability must-run contracts, refer to MR Ch.7 ss.
 9.6 and 9.7 and MR Ch.5 s.4.8.

 Megawatts shall be provided as one measurement per connection point.